OrangeSpyderMan/digital_ocean_blocklist/README.md

 ### Important runtime notes

 - The script detects whether it's running as root and will prefix `cscli` commands with `sudo` when required.
+This can be overridden with the `--no-sudo` and `--sudo-command` options.
 - Temporary downloads are created in the same directory as the target output using `mktemp` with pattern `_<basename>.tmp.XXXXXX` to avoid race conditions.
 - By default the generated CSV is removed after import unless `--keep-file` is used.
 - `--dry-run` prints the exact `cscli` commands that would be executed (prefixed with `[DRY-RUN] Would run:`) and prevents those commands from running; note that the current `--dry-run` still performs the network download and writes the CSV file.

 ## Commands the script runs

-When performing import or flush operations the script invokes `cscli` with these commands (the script will prefix with `sudo` automatically if not running as root):
+When performing import or flush operations the script invokes `cscli` with these commands (the script will prefix with `sudo` automatically if not running as root, unless `--no-sudo` is used):

 ```bash
 cscli decisions delete --scenario "<REASON>"